aureliesueur/Orinoco/README.md

 # Orinoco
-Orinoco frontend Project by Aurélie Sueur.
+Orinoco Project by Aurélie Sueur.
 Used languages : HTML CSS and JS.

 PREREQUISITES
 You will need to have Node and npm installed locally on your machine.

 INSTALLATION
-Clone the repository.
+Clone this repository.
 From within the "backend" folder, run npm install.
 You can then run the server with npm start. the server should run on localhost with default port 3000.